-Rush University designates this internet enduring material for 1.50 CE credits in psychology.
-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 1.50 MOC points in the American Board of Internal Medicine's (ABIM)

-Maintenance of Certification (MOC) program.
+ABIM MOC: Successful completion of this activity, which includes participation in the evaluation component, enables the participant to earn up to 1.5 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider's responsibility to submit participation completion information to ACCME for the purpose of granting ABIM MOC credit.

-The AAFP has reviewed Food as Medicine: Nutrition for Prevention and Longevity and deemed it acceptable for up to 1.5 Enduring Materials, Self-Study AAFP Prescribed credit.
-Term of Approval is from 05/17/2022 to 05/17/2023.
+AAFP Prescribed Credits: The AAFP has reviewed Food As Medicine: Nutrition for Treatment and Risk Reduction and deemed it acceptable for up to 1.50 Enduring Materials, Self-Study AAFP Prescribed credits.
+Term of Approval is from 05/18/2023 to 05/18/2024.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The American Board of Lifestyle Medicine has approved 1.5 maintenance of certification credits for this learning activity.
+ABLM MOC: The American Board of Lifestyle Medicine has approved 1.5 maintenance of certification credits (MOC) for this learning activity.

-The National Board for Health and Wellness Coaching (NBHWC) has approved 1.5 continuing education credits for this learning activity: CE-000071-3.
+For NBC-HWCs: The National Board for Health and Wellness Coaching (NBHWC) has approved 1.5 continuing education credits for this learning activity: CE-000071-3.

 Calorie density is a wonderful tool and concept that, when understood, can effectively support weight loss and achieving optimal health.
 This Food as Medicine session, led by Medical Director of the McDougall Program and Lecturer at Kaiser Permanente Medical Group in Santa Rosa, Anthony Lim, MD, JD, DipABLM, will define calorie density and demonstrate the benefits of this approach with patients.
 The session will also cover some of the most common "pitfalls" or mistakes that patients make when it comes to calorie density.
-Lastly, we will review the application of calorie density principles to daily life for the purpose of achieving weight control and optimal health.
+Lastly, we will review the application of calorie density principles to daily life for the purpose of supporting patients with investment in achieving weight control and optimal health.

-PRICING | 1.25 HOUR COURSE
+1.25 HOUR COURSE